docker/labs/dockercon-us-2017/windows-modernize-aspnet-dev/README.md

 You need to run the builder image to compile the solution, and then build new Docker images for the web application and the message handler.
 The [build.ps1](v2-src/build.ps1) script does that for you:

 ```
-cd C:\scm\github\docker\dcus-hol-2017\windows-modernize-aspnet-dev\v2-src
+cd $labRoot\v2-src
-.\build.ps1 <DockerID>
+.\build.ps1 $dockerId
 ```

-When that finishes, run `docker image ls -f reference=<DockerID>/*`.
+When that finishes, run `docker image ls -f "reference=$dockerId/*"`.
 You'll see you have lab images for the builder, message handler and a new version of the web app.
 The app is a distributed solution now, which will run across multiple containers.

 For the app to work properly, the containers need to be started in the right order, with the right parameters and names.
 You could do that with a PowerShell script, but Docker Compose is a better option.
 The v2 source has a compose file which defines all the services the solution needs, together with their configuration and the dependencies between them.